valkyrix/Deep-Red-Framework/README.md

-### Dissertation Status:
+### Dissertation Status *updated daily*:
-currently finishing introduction and starting on methodology.

-managing about 2000 words a day.
+just finished introduction at about 3.2k words no literature review moving onto methodology

-started too late was too focused on the programming.
+started too late was too focused on the programming, hope to finish on time.

 #### Unable to decide between the following titles: